 Opera Depot founder Andrew Whitfield explains, "When I created a label for historical opera recordings, I didn't know much about branding, but I did know that I wanted it to have a combination of classical and modern."

 Every new logo begins with a deep dive into the client’s values, history, and vision.
 For Opera Depot, this process meant learning about Wagner, legendary divas, and an overview of western culture.
-This was an exciting and rich departure from the usual work, and was a thrill and pleasure for all involved.

 Whitfield was elated with the results, stating, "This logo achieves my vision very elegantly by incorporating the winged helmet of a Valkyrie (made famous by Bugs Bunny) with the clean and contemporary look.
 It was very important to me that the logo be more evocative than literal so that it wouldn't come across as cliché, and the team delivered."